-- 1 On the main window, click Home & Resources tab > Product Documentation. - 2 On the menu, click the printable document you want to open.
-Adobe Reader opens and loads the guide. - 3 From the File menu, click Print. - 4 To print a section of pages, from the Adobe Reader Print window, select Print Range > Pages from, and then type a range of pages.
+- 1. In the main window, click Home & Resources > Product Documents. - 2.
+On the menu, click the guide you want to open.

+Adobe Reader opens, displaying the guide.

+3. In Adobe Reader, from the File menu, click Print.

+Tip: To print a section of pages, from the Adobe Reader Print window, select Print Range > Pages from, and then type a range of pages.